SalvaRGb/Data_Science_proj_Small-data-project-with-climate-and-geographical-data/README.md

 2. Defining access variables.

 3. Point of interest selection (PI) and closest stations (CS) calculations and geographic representation with folium.
+  .
+NOTE: github does not allow html display, as jupyter notebooks are hosted as an static file, therfore the folium code will be commented and replace for graphical display with geopandas visualization

-4. Requests of climate data through API interaction.
+5. Requests of climate data through API interaction.

-5. Data processing and application of the necessary transformations.
+6. Data processing and application of the necessary transformations.

-6. Figure generation to graphically describe the evolution of temperature and rainfall variables within a previously selected time frame.
+7. Figure generation to graphically describe the evolution of temperature and rainfall variables within a previously selected time frame.

-7. Automation of the comparative analysis to assess whether there have been significant changes in rainfall between the different years of dataset coverage.
+8. Automation of the comparative analysis to assess whether there have been significant changes in rainfall between the different years of dataset coverage.

-8. Conclusions
+9. Conclusions